FrostemanNeogard/FramedataBot/README.md

 Syntax `/support`

-Responds with a Discord embed containing information regarding how you can support me!
+Responds with a Discord embed containing information regarding how you can support me.